 Ever wondered what to do with outdated technology?
-Don't just toss it-it's hazardous and doesn't belong in the trash!
+First things first: it's hazardous and doesn't belong in the trash!
 Computers, monitors, printers, TVs, VCRs, and DVD players should be recycled because they contain mercury, cadmium, chromium and other hazardous metals and materials.
-Due to lower environmental standards and working conditions in developing nations like China, India, and Kenya, America's electronic waste is often sent to these countries to be processed, in most cases illegally and without the proper safety precautions.
+Due to lower environmental

-At the end of the year residential students can leave old technology, batteries and other electronics in their dorm's R2ePack box for recycling.
+As part of our committment to social and environmental responsibility, Tufts does not send trash overseas.
+At the end of the year, residential students can leave old technology, batteries and other electronics in their dorm's R2ePack box for recycling.